 It can be difficult to make large-scale changes in one's lifestyle.
 Heading back to the office after years of WFH is certainly no exception.
 To get your team back at their old desks without complaint, let it be known that you aren't going back to business as usual.
 Instead, spice things up by announcing free weekly office meals or snacks.

 Whether you're giving out office meal stipends to employees, or bringing in made-to-order food for your team to enjoy together, the options are nearly endless when it comes to office food incentives.
-With the Ritual for Teams app, you can seamlessly order local snacks, beverages, and meals so that they’re ready for pickup when you arrive.
+With the Ritual for Companies app, you can seamlessly order local snacks, beverages, and meals so that they’re ready for pickup when you arrive.
 This allows you to skip the line, build loyalty credits, and score a free meal every now and then.

 Who doesn’t like supporting local small businesses?
 When your employees return to the office, why not surprise them with personalized "welcome back" gift bags from local shops that suit their style or personality.
 This way, you can not only support your local business community but also show your appreciation for your team and the unique individuals that comprise them.